 Total And Marginal Utility

-- Why is the fear of losing a certain amount of money in an investment greater than the desire of earning the same amount of money?
+- Why is the fear of losing money in an investment greater than the desire of earning the same amount of money?

 - Why, as some studies have shown, does the desire for greater income drop off sharply when a person is already earning at least $75,000 annually?